mtortoli/The-best-district-of-NYC-to-open-an-italian-restaurant/README.md

 # Battle of Neighborhoods in New York City

 ## Warning
-Github does not allow to display the New York map.
-To visualize the map correctly, please click on the following link: https://nbviewer.jupyter.org/github/mtortoli/Battle-of-Neighborhoods-in-New-York-City/blob/master/battle_of_neighborhoods_nyc.ipynb.
+Github does not allow to display the map of New York.
+To visualize it correctly, please click on the following link: https://nbviewer.jupyter.org/github/mtortoli/Battle-of-Neighborhoods-in-New-York-City/blob/master/battle_of_neighborhoods_nyc.ipynb.

 ## Introduction